systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 The code starts with a call to the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) - this call is asynchronous, and so you'll need to `await` it to get your response.
-The next line then waits until the entire response body has been received, and then deserializes from JSON into a JavaScript Object.
+The next line then waits until the entire response body has been received, and then deserializes from JSON into a TypeScript Object.

 The next four lines extract a map of all the current stable AMIs, indexed by region, and log the output.
 Press the Execute button, then View Details, and you should see output similar to this: